lollygagger/BeatDocs/README.md

 After run `npm run build` to create a new build

-Then navigate to chrome manage extensions(make sure dev mode is turned on) and click "Load Unpacked" and when prompted select your `/dist` directory created from npm run build.
+Then navigate to google chrome and go click the extensions button -> manage extensions(make sure dev mode is turned on) and click "Load Unpacked" and when prompted select your `/dist` directory created from npm run build.